blevergood/Advent-of-Code/2023/Day 1 - Trebuchet?!/README.md

 ## Part Two

-_Summary: spelled out digits (i.e. one, two,...) are also counted._
+### Summary

+_Spelled out digits (i.e. one, two,...) are also counted.
+If a first or last digit is spelled out, convert that digit to it's corresponding integer for composing the number from a given line and calculating the final sum._

+### Problem Statement

 Your calculation isn't quite right.
 It looks like some of the digits are actually **spelled out with letters**: `one`, `two`, `three`, `four`, `five`, `six`, `seven`, `eight`, and `nine` **also** count as valid "digits".